Mary de Lourdes Gogan: Career

 She was a staff nurse in Pembroke Nursing Home, Dublin until 1936, and was a private nurse until 1940 until she entered the Medical Missionaries of Mary on 11 February 1940, the feast day of Our Lady of Lourdes.
-Gogan recounted the story that she joined the Medical Missionaries of Mary having met the foundress Mother Mary Martin when she was driving through Dunshaughlin and her car punctured a tyre.
+Gogan recounted the story that she joined the Medical Missionaries of Mary having met the foundress Mother Mary Martin when she was driving through Dunshaughlin and her car tyre punctured.
 While that was being fixed, Martin was invited into the Gogan home for a cup of tea.
 She professed on 8 September 1942, joining the staff of Our Lady of Lourdes Hospital, Drogheda, studying midwifery in 1944.

 On 5 April 1945, Gogan along with Sr M. Aloysius Connolly, and Sr M. Philomena Doyle arrived in Ogoja, Nigeria to establish a medical service to eliminate the leprosy that was endemic in the region.
 Here they worked with Dr Joseph Barnes.
 She had responsibility for the treatment administration, which was injections of chaulmoogra oil, which was not a cure for the disease but a treatment for some of the symptoms.
 For her first few days there she taught basic nursing skills to the small group of boys who spoke English and they became her staff.
 Her fellow sisters were in charge of the practical day-to-day life.
 By the end of 1945, a routine service was established in the region and wider region.
 After this the sisters planned to open a similar service at Abakaliki, and a second unit at Obudu, near the Cameroun mountains.
 Gogan and Sr M. Brigid Kavanagh were assigned to Abakaliki.